Web Self Service

-NLP (Natural Language Processing) is an algorithmic based machine learning principle that understands natural human speech and can even understand intent.
-NLP technology is able to understand naturally phrased questions like, “Can I get a refund if I don’t have a receipt?”, understanding not just content but context.
+NLP (Natural Language Processing) is an algorithmic-based machine learning principle that understands natural human speech and can even understand intent.
+NLP technology is able to understand naturally phrased questions like, “Can I get a refund if I don’t have a receipt?”, comprehending not just content but context.

 A fundamental advantage to knowledge management software that is built on machine learning is AI.
-When Knowledge Managers add articles to the knowledge base AI identifies and stores numerous variations of the way a query can be asked and applies those to the article for greater accessibility and visibility.
+When users add articles to the knowledge base, AI identifies and stores numerous variations of the way a query can be asked and applies those to the article for greater accessibility and visibility.
 This reduces significant efforts otherwise spent adding a multitude of variations to ensure similar queries trigger the same article.

 For your customers, the utilisation of NLP in intelligent web self-service means greater accuracy of results and a smooth journey.
 NLP enables a search function that works regardless of if the customer query is an exact match or not – it will still recognise what is being asked, similar to how you use a traditional search engine.
 For optimal accuracy, NLP takes into consideration 4 layers of search: keywords, intent, grammar and popularity to serve customers the best results, eliminating the need for your customers to pick up the phone and contact an agent.
 All of this provides a positive and seamless experience.

-Intelligent self-service software, on the other hand takes care of the problem solving for the customer, asking them a series of questions that are linked to one another to guide them to the correct resolution.
-This is achieved using decision trees, the Knowledge Manager anticipates multiple customer outcomes and creates the paths accordingly using a simple editor and drag and drop system.
-Covering every possible journey, self-service is able to intercept the customer at the problem solving stage and successfully guide them to their end result which could include an article or an escalation point if necessary.
+Intelligent self-service software, on the other hand takes care of the problem-solving for the customer, asking them a series of questions that are linked to one another to guide them to the correct resolution.
+This is achieved using decision trees.
+The editor anticipates multiple customer outcomes and creates the paths accordingly using a simple editor and drag and drop system.
+Covering every possible journey, self-service is able to intercept the customer at the problem-solving stage and successfully guide them to their end result which could include an article or an escalation point if necessary.

-Decision trees, adopted by self-service software is what makes the customer journey possible, ascending the customer beyond just one step.
+Decision trees, adopted by self-service software are what makes the customer journey possible, ascending the customer beyond just one step.
 Adding this extra level of sophistication allows you to serve customers online without involving agents.
 This means a huge reduction in labour costs for groups of questions that can be standardised.
-User behaviour and interactions also provide the insights that allow Knowledge Managers to frequently develop customer journeys and paths to become more efficient over time.
+User behaviour and interactions also provide the insights that allow companies to frequently develop customer journeys and paths to become more efficient over time.